 It is important to have an experienced attorney on your side who can negotiate with the insurance company and fight for the full amount of compensation you are entitled to.

 The timing of your personal injury claim can also affect the settlement amount.
-In Florida, the statute of limitations for most personal injury cases is four years.
+In Florida, the statute of limitations for most personal injury cases is two years.
 If you wait too long to file a claim, you may not be able to recover any damages.

 It is important to speak with an attorney as soon as possible after being injured in an accident.